encrypt.day lets you encrypt data until a future date.

 How do I use it?

 Type or paste some text in the box, choose a time, and click Encrypt.
 An encrypted message will appear.
-Save the entire message, including the lines that start with “#” and “-,” in a safe place.
+Save the entire message in a safe place (including the lines that start with “#” and “-”).
 When it’s time to decrypt it, come back to this page and paste it into the box.

 How does the encryption work?